lucidrains/alphafold3-pytorch/README.md

 - <a href="https://github.com/gitabtion">Heng</a> for pointing out inconsistencies with the paper and pull requesting the solutions

+- <a href="https://github.com/gitabtion">Heng</a> for finding an issue with the molecular atom indices for the distogram loss

 - <a href="https://github.com/luwei0917">Wei Lu</a> for catching a few erroneous hyperparameters

 - <a href="https://github.com/amorehead">Alex</a> for the PDB dataset preparation script!